rsyncOSX/RsyncOSX_archived/README.md

 Scheduled tasks are added and deleted within RsyncOSX.
 Executing the scheduled tasks is by the [menu app](https://github.com/rsyncOSX/RsyncOSXsched).

+## Remote servers

 RsyncOSX is dependent on [setting up password less logins for remote servers](https://rsyncosx.github.io/Remotelogins).
-Both ssh-keys and rsync daemon setup are enabled.
-It is advised utilizing ssh-keys.
+Both ssh-keys and rsync daemon setup are possible.
+It is advised utilizing ssh-keys because communication between source and destination (client and server) is encrypted.

 ### Signing and notarizing